 I am a Human-Computer Interaction (HCI) designer, researcher and design strategist.
 My work focuses on the design and development of interactions using tangible, mobile, VR and haptic interfaces in socio-cultural contexts, prominently in performance art, cultural heritage and social innovation.
 Working in-between and in the converging lines of industry and academia I have been running projects with theatres, museums, video game companies, cultural organisations & SMEs, and visual arts spaces, and I have published widely in the field of HCI contributing to digital system design, co-design methodologies and methods, and HCI design for social innovation.

 I am consulting on strategies for devising and developing digital projects and user interactions in different industries and have expertise in design methods for collaboration and co-creation.
 I am often inspired by and experimenting playfully with tools from other disciplines and areas combining them into new design methods.
-My broader interests include political philosophy, design and developent of decentralised systems, and performance studies.
+My broader interests include political philosophy, and performance studies.

-My design approach is holistic and experiential where the designer embeds and immerses herself in a collaborative design process and views it as an educational and transformative experience rather than participating in it as a design expert.
+My design approach is holistic and experiential where the designer embeds and immerses herself in the design process and views it as an educational and transformative experience rather than participating in it as a design expert.

 I hold a PhD in Human-Computer Interaction Design with distinction from the University of Edinburgh in which I investigated design strategies for bringing the craft of puppet stop-motion animation in a digital workspace.
-As part of my research, I designed and developed together with stop-motion animators a system for animating virtual puppets using mediated haptic feedback and exploring bimanual interaction.
+As part of my research, I designed and developed together with stop-motion animators a system for animating virtual puppets using mediated haptic feedback.
 The code is open source and available on my Github page.
-I also introduced ‘multiple streams of reflection’, a new co-design method advancing the concept of reflection during a collaborative project (end of Chapter 2 of thesis, in Publications).
+I also introduced ‘multiple streams of reflection’, a new co-design method advancing the concept of reflection during a collaborative project.

-I have an MSc in Design and Digital Media, and a BSc in Applied Mathematics and Physical Sciences at National Technical University of Athens.
+I have an MSc in Design and Digital Media (University of Edinburgh), and a BSc in Applied Mathematics and Physical Sciences (National Technical University of Athens).
 My work has been published widely in journals and leading academic conferences (CHI, Siggraph Asia, HCI International, British HCI, NordiCHI, Springer-Verlang).